go4retro/PDDuino/README.md

 * Translate line-endings for .DO files?
 * Fixup filenames each time one is handled, to add or remove the space-padding as needed.
 * Instead of waiting for sd card in setup(), detect missing sdcard and send back proper error in loop(), so that TS-DOS doesn't lock up.
+* Make optional instructions to hook up DSR/DTR/DCD to a real pin, maybe via the otherwise un-used RTS/CTS pins on the rs232 shifter, so that the Teensy uses it to actually signal drive-ready instead of just being shorted.

 ## Change-log